tlabs-data/tablesaw-parquet/README.md

 ## Features

+#### Column filtering

+Starting from `v0.8.0`, column filtering is possible using the `TablesawParquetReadOptions.withOnlyTheseColumns` method.

+The resulting Table will only contain the requested columns, in the order they were specified.

+Filtering is done by schema projection in the underlying reader: columns that are not required are not even read from the file.
+This is highly efficient when reading only a few columns, even from very large parquet files.

 #### Column encoding

 Physical reading and writing of parquet files is done by [parquet-mr](https://github.com/apache/parquet-mr).
 The encoding and decoding is managed by this library.